MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ## What’s included with the new look

-After the app setting is enabled, you will see the new, modern interface in model-driven apps.
+After the app setting is enabled for a model-driven app, you will see the new, modern interface in the app.
 Forms and view pages have updated styling for colors, fonts, elevation, rounded corners, and more.
-The Power Apps grid replaces the current, read-only grid.
+The Power Apps grid replaces the read-only grid.